Leadership for Impact & Sustainability: Bridging Profit and Purpose

 - What legacy are we creating for our children’s children?

-I’ve dedicated much of my life to nurturing and advocating for social entrepreneurship.
-These are businesses—private or nonprofit—that exist not just to make money, but to solve real community challenges sustainably.
+I’ve spent much of my life advocating for and building impactful enterprises—businesses designed not just to generate income, but to solve real community challenges sustainably.

 True social enterprises: